 Sometimes record labels, mostly smaller, independent labels, also used test pressings to presell the release to retailers by physically bringing them into the shops .
 Some have also been used for regular radio or press promotion, such as some copies of Love Buzz and Oh, The Guilt.
 In both these cases they may come with press releases or other printed information, or come in generic record label or distributor sleeves.

 In theory, test pressings should exist for every vinyl release available.
 However, hardly any Geffen/DGC test pressings have been found.
-The main reason is probably that the independent labels often used them as promos and sent them around to people involved with the recording.
+The main reason is probably that the independent labels often used them as promos and sent them around to people involved with the recording, so they ended up in various places, later to be sold in auctions and similar.
 Major labels make custom promos in large numbers, so this is not necessary for them.
-Most of their test pressings probably never left the pressing plants, and were instead recycled.
+Most of their test pressings probably never left the pressing plants or record label offices, and were instead recycled.
 It is also possible that several test pressings were pressed using retail labels.

 To get multi-color effects on vinyl, colored vinylite pellets are mixed together when they are placed in the hopper, melted, and pushed through an extruder to form the biscuits.
 It is impossible to guarantee an exact result when colors are mixed this way.
 You usually get a swirling effect, but other effects can happen.
-Even so, plants will usually not make test pressings to try out the colors, because to make them you have to empty the hopper of all the existing black vinyl pellets, clean it and then put in the colors you want.
-This whole process is much too expensive to only make a few tests, and no pressing plant would do it for less than a minimum 500 pressing quantity, then or now.
+Even so, plants will usually not make test pressings to try out the colors, because to make them you have to empty the hopper of all the existing black vinyl pellets, clean it and the the extruder, and then put in the colors you want.
+This whole process is too time consuming to only make a few tests, and no pressing plant would do it for less than a minimum 500 pressing quantity, then or now.

 Retail copies with odd colors may exist if the record label hoped for a particular effect.
 If the result was unsatisfactory, they may have decided not to release it.
 It is unlikely that any small indy label would do that, because they would have to absorb the cost of the manufacture.
 Major labels apparently do this often.